-The result of students' class participation that was taught by using STAD and small group discussion technique c ompared with Table 4 below:
+The result of students' class participation that was taught by using STAD and small group discussion technique compared with Table 4 below:

 Table 4.
-Summary of St udents' Class Participation
+Summary of Students' Class Participation

-Class P Class Participation
+Class Participation

-Experi ment Class Contro Class
+Experiment Control

-Minimum Score 16 14
+16 14

-Maximum Score 19 17
+Minimum Score 19 17

-Mean 17.5 7 15.57
+Maximum Score 17.57 15.57

-Standard Deviation 0.83 1.10
+Mean 0.83 1.10

-Variance 0.70 1.
+Standard Deviation 0.70 1.
 22

-N 28 28
+Variance N 28 28

+IN

-Based on the table above, it can be stated that mean of students' class participation in experim ent class was 17.57 and in control class was 15.57.
+Based on the table above, it can be stated that mean of students' class participation in experiment class was 17.57 and in control class was 15.57.
 It means that mean of students' class participation score experiment class is better than control class.
 The description of the data above could be presented as figure below:

 Based on statistical analysis of the hypothesis testing, there are three findings which would be discussed here: the first finding showed that the students' mean score of speaking skill at experiment class was higher than students' mean score of speaking skill at control class.
-This is in line with Slavin (200 5)says that there are some benefits of using STAD technique in teaching and learning process.
-One of them STAD technique increasestudents' academic achievement in their study.
+This is in line with Slavin (2005)says that there are some benefits of using STAD technique in teaching and learning process.
+One of them is STAD technique can increasestudents' academic achievement in their study.
 Therefore, based on the Slavin's opinion, it is obvious that STAD had proved that it gave a significant effect toward students' achievement in speaking skill.
-Moreover, the elements of STAD such mixed-ability grouping, individual accountability, group reward, and equality opportunity to success (Slavin, 2005) are also believed as a triggerfor students to be successful in speaking skill.
+Moreover, the elements of STAD such as mixedindividual ability grouping, accountability, group reward, equality opportunity to success (Slavin, 2005) are also believed as a triggerfor students to be successful in speaking skill.

-In line with Slavin, Gillies and Ashman (2003) note that types of cooperative learning such as STAD affect academic achievement because learning emphasizes cooperative working together and helping each other to achieve shared goal.
+In line with Slavin, Gillies and Ashman (2003) note that types of cooperative learning such as STAD affect academic achievement because cooperative learning emphasizes on working together and helping each other to achieve shared goal.
 Moreover, they also believe that interaction among students through group work as a variable mediating academic achievement.
 Ongoing engagement is likely to contribute to high achievement outcomes for all students.

-successful of students The in academic achievement in term of speaking skill is also determined by the teacher's role in implementing STAD technique in the classroom.
-Structuring the environment for successful peer interaction, providing students with the coaching and supporting their need to develop social and emotional skill are considered as valuable contribution of teacher toward the students' achievement.
-This is in line with Battistich and Watson (2003) who state that cooperative learning can help students to develop positive attitudes toward school and learning, and toward peers, and can provide abundant opportunities for learning other people think, for developing language skill, and how to solve interpersonal problems.
+The successful of students in academic achievement in term of speaking skill is also determined by the teacher's role in implementing STAD technique in the classroom.
+Structuring the environment for successful peer interaction, providing students with the coaching and supporting their need to develop social and emotional skill are considered as valuable contribution of teacher toward the students' This achievement. is in line with Battistich and Watson (2003) who state that cooperative learning can help students to develop positive attitudes toward school and learning, and toward peers, and can provide abundant opportunities for learning other people think, for developing language skill, and how to solve interpersonal problems.

 The second finding was that STAD gave significant effect on students' class participation at grade XI of SMAN 5 Kota Bengkulu.
 Teacher's role in STAD activities also take a part in determining students' class participation such as call on students at random (Slavin, 2005).
-In short, by calling on students at random, it enables students prepare themselves to participate in the classroom.
-In addition, the influence of working relationship skill among students also take a part in leading successful of students' the participation in STAD class.
+In short, by calling on students at random, enables all students prepare themselves to participate in the classroom.
+In addition, the influence of relationship working skill among students also take a part in leading the successful of students' class participation in STAD class.
 This is in line with Jollife (2007) who states that in STAD, every student participate in group activity to develop his/her interpersonal skill.